eyanai/toptik/wp-content/plugins/woocommerce/readme.txt

 * Fix - woocommerce_nav_menu_items - only hide pages, not other objects.
 * Fix - woocommerce_add_tinymce_lang array key.
 * Fix - Find_rates now works with both postcode and city together.
-* Fix - PrettyPhoto content clearfixed.
+* Fix - PrettyPhoto content cfed.
 * Fix - Fix the download method when force SSL is on.
 * Fix - Put back sandbox pending fix.
 Aparently still needed for some accounts.
 * Fix - Do not sanitize old attribute name to not mess up comparing